Mohammed-Lashein/react-tdd-book-code/notes/ch2.md

 ___
 Adding state instead of props to CustomerForm and testing it :
 [I wrote a good article about that .
 You can check it out]()
+___
+On testing state updates, you SHOULD use RTL `fireEvent` instead of the browser's native `dispatchEvent` .
+Why ?
+=> Because on using the browser's native `dispatchEvent`, the DOM updates aren't reflected to the DOM since react was not triggered by that .

+Use RTL `fireEvent` instead and avoid re-inventing the wheel .

+But I used the browser's native `submit()` on the form and it worked .
+=> This is true, but at some point you will be forced to use RTL instead .